YW-Zhang94/CNN-SWS/README.txt

         The output of each event contain 2 numbers.
         The first one represents the possibility of accepeted measurement.
         The seconded one represents the possibility of unaccepeted measurement.
-Link of testing dataset in paper: https://figshare.com/articles/dataset/CNN_SWS_data/19904833
+Link of testing dataset in the paper (Zhang and Gao, 2022): https://figshare.com/articles/dataset/CNN_SWS_data/19904833
         Download under ~/load/
         Unzip to use it.